MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 - If you already have B2B collaboration member users in tenants that are part of the multitenant organization, those users will immediately become multitenant organization members upon multitenant organization creation.
 Therefore, applications with multitenant organization experiences will recognize existing B2B collaboration member users as multitenant organization users.
 - Improved Microsoft Teams collaboration relies on reciprocal provisioning of B2B collaboration member users.
 - Improved Viva Engage collaboration relies on centralized provisioning of B2B collaboration members.
-- For additional constraints, see [limitations in multitenant organizations](./multi-tenant-organization-known-issues.md).
+- For additional constraints, see [Limitations in multitenant organizations](./multi-tenant-organization-known-issues.md).

 :::image type="content" source="./media/common/multi-tenant-organization-topology.png" alt-text="Diagram that shows a multitenant organization topology and cross-tenant access settings." lightbox="./media/common/multi-tenant-organization-topology.png":::